NetSuite OpenAir PSA: Project Accounting for Professional Services Firms

 You don’t have to migrate everything.
 For most businesses, the right answer is:

 Keep the old system accessible for reference for 12 months after go-live.
-Export everything to Excel and store it safely.
+Export everything to migrating from Excel to Zoho CRM and store it safely.
 But don’t import stale data into the new system.

 Field mapping is translating your old data structure into Zoho’s data structure.
 For each object (Contact, Account, Deal, Item, Invoice), create a mapping table: